cristoslc/docker-homelab-core/README.md

  - watchtower
  - ddclient

+Extended (optional) services packaged in the core library include:
+ - Apprise

 ## Project Standards
 By adhering to the guidelines and standards detailed below, we can ensure an efficient and cooperative development process tailored to our homelab needs.